Login

 Photo of Attila Jurth

-Attila Jurth (pronounced ewert) was born in Budapest, Hungary in 1945.
-He wrote his first composition in 1956, and from 1961 to 1962 attended the Music School of the Liszt Ferenc Academy of Music in Budapest, studying piano and theory.
+Attila Jurth wrote his first composition in 1956.
+From 1961 to 1962 he attended the Music School of the Liszt Ferenc Academy of Music in Budapest, studying piano and theory.
 Having been awarded a government scholarship to study engineering in Leningrad, Jurth moved to Russia in 1963.
-During this time he gave piano recitals and won first prize in composition in the City of Leningrad Music Competition.
+There he gave piano recitals and won the first prize in composition in the City of Leningrad Music Competition.
+In 1964-65 he studied composition with Iogann Grigorevich Admoni-Krasny (1906-1979).
+Between 1965 and 1969 he studied economics in Budapest.

-Jurth migrated to Austria in 1969 and continued further studies at the University of Vienna in translating/interpreting, international law & economics, political science and musicology.
-He became the chief organist of the Hungarian Roman Catholic Diocese in Vienna in 1970, a position he held until 1982.
+Jurth migrated to Austria in 1969 and continued further studies at the University of Vienna in translating/interpreting, international law and economics, political science, and musicology.
+He became chief organist of the Hungarian Roman Catholic Diocese in Vienna in 1970, a position he held until 1982.
 From 1972 he privately taught solfeggio, music theory and musicianship.
+As his main professional activity, however, he pursued a career in conference interpreting (English/German/Hungarian/Russian) in Austria and Australia.

-Having married a Hungarian born Australian in 1975, Jurth emigrated and settled in Brisbane in 1982.
-Following his arrival he increasingly turned his attention to various aspects of music.
-In 1985 he became a registered Kodaly Piano Teacher as well as a member of the Music Teachers' Association of Queensland.
+Jurth married Réka Kocsárdi, Hungarian-born Australian language teacher and interpreter, in 1975.
+In 1982 his young family moved to Australia.
+Following his arrival in Brisbane he increasingly turned his attention to various aspects of music.
+In 1985 he became a registered Kodály piano teacher as well as a member of the Music Teachers' Association of Queensland.
 In the same year he was appointed to establish a course in Hungarian at the University of Queensland, which was the first such course at an Australian university.
 Since 1996 he has been the organist of the Hungarian Lutheran and Reformed (Calvinist) Church Congregation of Queensland.

-Most importantly, however, Jurth has established himself as an ethnic composer in Australia and a composer of educational chamber music.
-His output is characterized by singable melodies, logical harmonies and transparent forms.
-In response to the musical development of his children, Jurth specialised in writing arrangements and original compositions for 'uneven string ensembles', where the cello has the most advanced part while one of the violins is assigned the least demanding role.
+Jurth has established himself as an ethnic composer in Australia and a composer of educational chamber music.
+His output is characterised by singable melodies, logical harmonies and transparent forms.
+In response to the musical development of his four children, born 1980-84, Jurth specialised in writing arrangements and original compositions for 'uneven string ensembles', where the cello has the most advanced part while one of the violins is assigned the least demanding role.
 In Australia his works have been publicly performed since 1984, most of them premiered by the LKGT Quartet.

 Jurth became a composer represented by the Australian Music Centre in 1989.
-As of 2004 his works are available in computerized notation of commercial print quality.
+His works are available in computerised notation of commercial print quality.

-Attila Jurth now lives in the City of Ipswich, Queensland, Australia.
+Attila and Réka Jurth as respected and decorated citizens now live in the historical (heritage) city of Ipswich in Queensland, Australia.